-Did you know that there about 300 species of fish bred in captivity?
+Did you know that there are about 300 species of fish bred in captivity?

-This number accounts for about seventeen per cent of all aquarium marine species.
-What’s more, only six per cent of these species are available commercially.
+This number accounts for about 70% of all aquarium marine species.
+What’s more, only 6% of these species are available commercially.
 But people still go out of their way to find and keep all kinds of fish, simply because of the benefits.

-Now, one of the most common fishes you’ll find in today’s aquariums are the Convict Cichlids.
+Now, one of the most common fishes you’ll find in today’s aquariums is the Convict Cichlids.
 And they are quite beneficial to keep considering how easy it is to breed them.